-Go back to the Homepage by clicking the 🍙 button
+Go back to the Homepage by clicking the button

-- Login/Logout by clicking the button (for more information see the Managing Users and Groups section) - Export map in json format by clicking the 🕢 button - Import files from your computer by clicking the button - Open the Catalog in order to connect to a remote service and add layers to the map by clicking the button - Perform a Measure on the map by clicking the state button - Save the map by clicking the 💾 button, in order to apply the changes made in an existing map.
+- Login/Logout by clicking the \\ button (for more information see the Managing Users and Groups section) - Print the map by clicking the button - Export map in json format by clicking the 🕟 button - Open the Catalog in order to connect to a remote service and add layers to the map by clicking the button - Perform a Measure on the map by clicking the button - Save the map by clicking the 💾 button, in order to apply the changes made in an existing map.
 Selecting this option, the Resources Properties window opens, already filled with the current map properties - Save as when the user needs to save a copy of a map or save one for the first time by clicking the button.
-Selecting this option an empty Resources Properties window opens. - Delete Map in order to delete the current map by clicking the $\overline{m}$ button - Access the map Settings by clicking the substant button, where the user can change the current Language and select the Identify options
+Selecting this option an empty Resources Properties window opens. - Delete Map in order to delete the current map by clicking the $\overline{m}$ button - Access the map Settings by clicking the button, where the user can change the current Language and select the Identify options